 Changes in water temperature can affect the reproduction and behavior of fish, crabs and oysters, as well as underwater plants.
 Because the Chesapeake is the southernmost reach of eelgrass’s Atlantic growing range, higher than average water temperatures can impact this vital grass species.
 In 2005, too-warm water temperatures caused a large-scale loss of eelgrass in Tangier Sound.

 Hot summer months can help algae flourish, and the resulting algae blooms can block sunlight from reaching underwater grass beds.
 Algae blooms can also produce toxins that cause widespread fish kills and lead to low-oxygen dead zones that suffocate marine life.
 Temperature also plays a critical role in determining the amount of dissolved oxygen in Bay waters.
 The cooler the water, the more oxygen it can hold.

 How you can help

-To combat climate change in the Bay watershed, consider lowering air pollution by learning how to drive the Bay-friendly way; walking, biking or taking public transportation when possible; or using electric or manual lawn mowers and yard tools instead of gas-powered machines.
+To combat climate change in the Bay watershed, consider lowering air pollution by walking, biking or taking public transportation when possible; or using electric or manual lawn mowers and yard tools instead of gas-powered machines.